MillionConcepts/glcat_documentation/pages/sourcefinding.md

 ### Artifacts as Extended Sources

 Some artifacts, like edge reflections, look a lot like extended sources.
 It is important to double check in the image that your extended source is not an artifact.
 Proximity to the edge of the image is also a good proxy for viewing the image, although it will not cover all artifact types.
+In the figure above you can see one edge reflection in the NUV is identified as an extended source.

 ## Aperture Photometry